buildingnicesoftware/primesieve-java/README.md

 * PrimeStore generating n primes is implemented yet
 * `primesieve` error conditions and handling mapped to exceptions not implemented yet
 * A repo distribution is not assembled or published currently but I can develop one of you have need for it
-* Currently tested on the following:
+* Currently tested on ubuntu using the github workflow, and MacOSX with the following:
   * x86_64-apple-darwin24.2.0 (Sequoia 15.2)
   * primesieve 12.6
   * Xcode 16.2 (Build version 16C5032a)